JayChen35/spotify-to-mp3-python/README.md

 You will see the "Client ID" field on the left (it's redacted here).
 Copy and save your Client ID somewhere - you'll need it later.
 Click "Show client secret" under Client ID and it should show you another long list of characters.
 Also copy and save your Client Secret.

 Next, we need your playlist URI.
 To do this, simply open Spotify, right-click on the playlist you want to download, hover over "Share", and click "Copy Spotify URI".
 It should look something like this: `spotify:playlist:5UXDjra7SVG5XjdNXW3On2`.
 When inputting this into the script, make sure to *only input the characters after "spotify:playlist:"*.
 So for this example, input `5UXDjra7SVG5XjdNXW3On2`.
-Save your URI somewhere handy
+Save your URI somewhere handy.

 ### 4. Running